 The ultimate goal of organization design is to achieve the strategic objectives.
-Therefore, the design should aim on serving to reach the goals.
-It should be designed with the optimal position arrangement that make the most benefits for the final goals.
+Therefore, the design should aim at serving to reach the goals.
+It should be designed with the optimal position arrangement that makes the most benefits for the final goals.

 Make sure that you design the organizational structure around positions, not people.
 The organizational structure is composed of functional positions that contribute to the business aims.
 These positions are basic units of the organizational structure.
 Find suitable people to fill the positions and make optimum effects.
 Although some people play important roles in the business, you could not organize your business around their needs, since it might overemphasize the function of people and make the company structure disorganized.